-While lots of people in Cornwall accept and connect with LQBTQ+ people no differently from others, some people lack of acceptance and understanding of children and young people who identity as anything other than heterosexual (straight).
+Lots of people in Cornwall positively accept and connect with LQBTQ+ people however, some people lack acceptance and understanding of children and young people who identify as anything other than heterosexual (straight).

 This can trigger discrimination, exclusion, bullying and hate crime, which can then lead to being and feeling isolated, vulnerable or experiencing mental health difficulties.

-This page aims to support LGBTQ+ young people in Cornwall to be able to know where to go for support, advice and guidance in order to feel safe and address abuse if it happens.
+This page aims to provide LGBTQ+ young people in Cornwall some ideas about where to go for support, advice and guidance in order to feel safe and address abuse if it happens.

-In 2017 an organisation called Stonewall who support and campaign for LGBTQ+ equality and rights found that lots of young people use the internet to seek support, meet people and gain acceptance.
+Stonewall, an organisation who support and campaign for LGBTQ+ equality and rights, have found that lots of young people use the internet to seek support, meet people and gain acceptance.
 Young people in Cornwall said this is because they don't always feel accepted within their family or community or don't know others like them.
 "In Cornwall there are things there for LGBT but there is still a lot of stigma around our community so we don't always feel safe".

 Support in Cornwall +